 - Have your say on important topics: Unlike purely commercial research companies, YouGov Australia does a significant amount of work for governments and socially-minded entities.
 So, many of the surveys will give you a chance to have your say on topics that might be important to you.

 - Legit and not a scam: YouGov is a trusted, legitimate survey company that has a track record of over 10 years.
 Aussie members can be reassured that the company pays out when it says it will, and that it adheres to Australian data handling and privacy legislation.

 - User-friendly interface: The YouGov website has an easy-to-use interface, making it simple to navigate to new survey opportunities and to cash out your rewards.

 - Flexible reward options: With the option to cash out for PayPal, gift cards, and more, YouGov offers a great choice of different redemption options.

-- Survey payouts could be more competitive: While YouGov survey compensation is by no means the lowest we've seen, other survey sites like Octopus Group pay more.
+- Survey payouts could be higher: While YouGov survey compensation is by no means the lowest we’ve seen, other survey sites like Octopus Group, Ipsos iSay, and OpinionWorld pay more.
 You should bear this in mind when deciding whether to spend time on the site.

-- Points-based rewards system: Like many other paid survey sites, YouGov's incentive scheme is based on a points system.
-Some users can find this confusing, as it's not always clear how much money you're actually earning.
+- Points-based rewards system: YouGov’s incentive scheme is based on a points system.
+Some users might find this confusing, as it’s not always clear how much money you’re actually earning.